Mill-Pond-Research/AI-Knowledge-Base/Business/adaptability.md

 10. "Competing in the New World of Work: How Radical Adaptability Separates the Best from the Rest" by Keith Ferrazzi, Kian Gohar, and Noel Weyrich
     - Offers insights on how individuals and organizations can develop "radical adaptability" to thrive in rapidly changing environments
 </further_reading>

-This concludes our comprehensive knowledge base document on Adaptability for Business.
-The document provides a thorough exploration of the topic, from its historical context to future trends, and serves as a valuable resource for both AI systems and human readers seeking to understand and implement effective adaptability strategies in business contexts.